Report a concern about a child

-Please note that the Multi-Agency Referral form will confirm whether you are a referring professional or a member of the public.
+The Multi-Agency Referral form will confirm whether you are a referring professional or a member of the public.

 - Online referrals are checked throughout the day on weekdays.
-The team aim to assess each referral within 1 working day and will respond on a priority basis.
-The Integrated Access and Referral Team (iART) will decide whether threshold is met to progress the referral either to Children’s Social Care for a statutory social work assessment or to Early Help and Prevention, or whether threshold has not been met for the referral to progress and provide other information/advice/guidance.
+The team aim to assess each referral within one working day and will respond on a priority basis.
+The Integrated Access and Referral Team (iART) will decide whether threshold is met to progress the referral either to Children's Social Care for a statutory social work assessment or to Early Help and Prevention, or whether threshold has not been met for the referral to progress and provide other information/advice/guidance.

 - Individuals have a right by law to view records held about them.
 It is exceptional that information is withheld from a service user and this should be borne in mind when making an online referral.
 Please refer to the privacy notice for more information.

-Please note the above reference to the continuum of need and the purpose of iART as the integrated front door for Children’s Social Care and Early Help and Prevention.
+The above reference to the continuum of need and the purpose of iART as the integrated front door for Children's Social Care and Early Help and Prevention.

 What happens next?

 Online referrals will only be acknowledged where the referrer is the person concerned, the carer or a professional such as a GP, teacher or nurse.
-A decision as to next steps will be completed wherever possible within 1 working day.
+A decision as to next steps will be completed wherever possible within one working day.